Elisapie: If the Weather Permits

 Isaac's 2003 National Film Board of Canada documentary If the Weather Permits, filmed in Kangiqsujuaq, northern Quebec, looks at the changing lifestyles of Inuit in Nunavik.
-The film received several awards, including the Claude Jutra Award for best new director at the Rendez-vous du cinéma québécois, and the Rigoberta Menchu Prize at the First Peoples' Festival.
+The film received several awards, including the Claude Jutra Award for best new director at the Rendez-vous du cinéma québécois, and the Rigoberta Menchú Prize at the First Peoples' Festival.
 It is included in the 2011 Inuit film anthology Unikkausivut: Sharing Our Stories.

 Personal life

 Isaac dated actor Patrice Robitaille from 2003 to 2011.
-In 2006, she gave birth to a daughter, named Lili-Alacie.
+In 2006, she gave birth to a daughter.
 She also has a son, born in 2014.
 In February 2018, she revealed that she was pregnant with her third child, a boy.